-In a group, you will develop a proposal for an actual USAID project that was recently announced.
-Your proposal will include the conflict and poverty context, a theory of change, your technical plans, cross-cutting gender themes, additional protocols (i.e., security contingencies, Do No Harm principles, etc.), and a budget.
+In a group, you will develop a proposal for an actual United States Agency for International Development (USAID) project that was recently announced.
+Your proposal will include a conflict and poverty background section, a theory of change, your technical plans, cross-cutting gender themes, additional protocols (i.e., security contingencies, Do No Harm principles, etc.), and a budget.
 You and your group will submit the proposal and present your plans as the final assignment.
 This assignment is designed to prepare you for the professional world, in which budgets and proposals play a huge role.
-10-12 pages, single-spaced; a separate budget; and a 10-minute presentation.
+10-12 pages, single-spaced, with a separate budget.
+Presentation plans are TBD.